SircleCquare/SE306_Project_2/README.md

 - Use 'F' to flip worlds
 - Use 'E' to interact with some objects in the world
 - Press 'Esc' to pause/unpause the game

+## Goal & Score
+- Complete evvery level to finish the game
+- Try to achieve higher scores in levels
+- Collect coins to increase your score
+- Dying will also impact your score in future versions
+- Finishing the stage with full health or in shorter times will also impact your score in later versions

+## Enemies
+- Currently there is one enemy in the game.
+- The enemy will chase you in a short radius.
+- Making contact with the enemy will reduce your health, and may push you off platforms and into hazards.